IBMPredictiveAnalytics/STATS_IRM/Readme.md

 # STATS_IRM
 ## Fit three parameter item response models
  Executes the tpm function from the R ltm package.
-The va
+The variable list specifies the items.
+It is assumed that the values of these variables is 0,1.

 ---
 Requirements
 ----
-- IBM SPSS Statistics 18 or later
+- IBM SPSS Statistics 18 or later and the corresponding IBM SPSS Statistics-Integration Plug-in for R.

 ---
 Installation intructions